PieterPenninckx/resource-management-in-rust/src/example-of-using-a-resource.md

 file name.

 In general, an application can open more than one file.
-So if the application asks the operating system to write to a file, the operating system has to know: "Which file are you referring to?".
+So if the application asks the operating system to do something with a file, the operating system has to know: "Which file?".
-For this reason, the function `OPEN_FILE` returns a number that will be used later on in the communication with the operating system to specify which file the application is talking about.
+For this reason, the function `OPEN_FILE` returns a number that refers to the file being opened and that will be used later on in the communication with the operating system to specify the file.
-In the case of a file, the number is called a _file descriptor_.
+This number is called a _file descriptor_.
 In most libraries, the file descriptor is wrapped in another data type that represents the file.
+TODO: Give examples here.
 In our example, we just assume that we get the bare file descriptor.

-Line 2 is nothing special: we just store the text we want to write in a variable.
+On line 2, we initialise a variable to store the text we want to write.

 On line 3, we call the function `WRITE_TEXT` to write this text to the file.
 The function `WRITE_TEXT` asks the operating system to write the given text